Bandaranaike International Airport: Car

 Colombo – Katunayake Expressway is a high-speed road linking the airport to the city of Colombo with a travel time of around 20 minutes, and just a few minutes to the city of Negombo.
 The airport taxi service operates a counter in the arrival lobby with a fleet of over 600 vehicles.
 This road is linked to coastal cities like and Galle and Matara by Southern Highway with a travel time of 2-2.15 hours to Matara.

-In addition to traditional taxi services, travelers can access ride-sharing services such as Uber and PickMe.
+In addition to traditional taxi services, travelers can access ride-sharing services such as taxiyala Uber and PickMe.
 These platforms offer a reliable means of travel, allowing passengers to easily reach their destinations at an affordable price.
 Furthermore, the introduction of ride-sharing services has proven to be a better alternative compared to the traditional taxi services typically available at the airport.

-Uber and PickMe also have dedicated pick-up points at CMB, making it easier for travelers to get picked up by drivers and reduce delays in pick-up times.
+Taxi services like Uber and PickMe also have dedicated pick-up points at CMB, making it easier for travelers to get picked up by drivers and reduce delays in pick-up times.